galetaire/spahousing/pages/posts/stock.md

 [![Antiguedad de las viviendas](/images/stockperiods.png)](/images/stockperiods.png)

-- **Construction period**: number of today existing dwellings per period of construction.
+- **(2nd) Construction period**: number of today existing dwellings per period of construction.
 The **red bar** is a final estimate based on the current pace of construction.

 [![Estoc y balance de viviendas](/images/stockbalance.png)](/images/stockbalance.png)

-- **Housing surplus or deficit**: Difference between housing growth and population growth.
+- **(3rd) Housing surplus or deficit**: Difference between housing growth and population growth.
 Blue color implies housing surplus; yellow color implies housing deficit.

 # Interpretation and observations

-The **first chart** from above shows the number of new homes built annually since 1971.
-The ratio of dwellings per thousand inhabitants can also be seen.
+The **first chart** shows the number of new homes built annually since 1971, as well as the ratio of dwellings per thousand inhabitants.
 Some observations:

 - **Observation A**: The number of new dwellings remained almost always above 200 thousand dwellings, until the year 2009, when it dropped drastically.
 - **Observation B**: The number of dwellings per 1000 inhabitants increased rapidly from 1971 to 2000.

-The **second chart** shows the today existing homes by period of construction.
-Most of the existing houses in Spain today were built between 1961 and 1980.
-If the pace of new construction continues at the rate shown in 2021, 95.000 per year.
-Between 2021 and 2040, the number of houses to be built will be of ≈1.800.000.
+About the dwellings by period of construction, **second chart**, most of the existing houses in Spain today were built between 1961 and 1980.
+If moving forward the pace remains at the rate shown in 2021 (95.000 per year), the number of houses built between 2021 and 2040 will be of ≈1.800.000.

-The **third chart** shows the pace of housing construction, depending on whether it has been a year of surplus (new builds grew faster than the population), or deficit (the population is growing faster than the pace of construction.

 # (b) Cement consumption

 [![Consumo de cemento](/images/cement.png)](/images/cement.png)

 - **Left axis (bars)**: cement consumption per year, in metric tons.
-- **Right axis (line)**: housing prices in euros per square meter.
+- **Right axis (line)**: real housing price in euros per square meter.

-# Interpretation and observations

-The chart from above shows the evolution of cement consumption, compared to the evolution of housing prices (inflation adjusted).
-Some brief observations:

-- **Observation A**: Cement consumption is positively correlated (+0.63) with real price.
-- **Observation B**: Cycles are apparent, with moments of expansion and recession.

 # Data sources